glennmartinez/tab-blaster-5000/AuthReadme.md

 #### Frontend Request Flow

-1. `ServerStorageService.makeAuthenticatedRequest()` is called for any API operation
+1. `ServerStorageAdapter.makeAuthenticatedRequest()` is called for any API operation
 2. Service retrieves JWT token from `SimpleAuthService.getToken()`
 3. Token is added to Authorization header: `Bearer <jwt_token>`
 4. Request is sent to the Go server